mario-guerra/mario-guerra.github.io/src/content/blog/typespec-first-vibe-code-second/typespec-first-vibe-code-second.md

 ## The Solution: TypeSpec as Your Foundation

-VibeSpec [GitHub repo](https://github.com/mario-guerra/vibespec) is a fun project I created that combines the speed of AI code generation with the structure of TypeSpec to create a rock-solid foundation for your services:
+[VibeSpec](https://github.com/mario-guerra/vibespec) is a fun project I created that combines the speed of AI code generation with the structure of TypeSpec to create a rock-solid foundation for your services:

 1. **Describe your API** in natural language to an LLM
 2. **Generate syntactically correct TypeSpec** using an effective prompt